mrandolph95/NLP-Performance-Response-Analysis/README.md

 ## Next Steps

-- Expand dataset to more performances (e.g., Childish Gambino’s “This Is America”).
-- Integrate named entity recognition (NER) for deeper content parsing.
+- Use more human-annotators for sentiment review and human-in-the-loop sessions.
-- Train a custom sentiment classifier on culturally diverse datasets.
+- Train a custom sentiment and language identification classifier on culturally diverse datasets.

 ## Author

-[Your Name]
+Malachi Randolph

 ---

-For academic inquiries or collaboration: [your.email@example.com]
+For academic inquiries or collaboration: malirandolph@yahoo.com